Kadim Al Sahir: 2004–present: Collaborations

 He sang Bokra ("Tomorrow"), a charity single that was released on November 11, 2011, at 11:11 pm, along with Rim Banna, Akon, Tamer Hosni, Diana Karazon, Marwan Khoury, Latifa, Souad Massi, Hani Mitwassi, Saber El Robai, Wa'ed, Sherine, and other Arab artists.
 The single distributed the proceeds of its donations to various organisations, especially institutions and charities with arts and culture programs.
 The eight-minute song was written by Majida Al-Roumi and was produced by Quincy Jones and RedOne.

 He debuted as a coach for MBC The Voice Kids, and his team member Lynn Hayek from Lebanon was the winning contestant in the Season 1 Finale held on March 5, 2016.

 In collaboration with an Abu Dhabi cultural foundation, he performed solo in his first virtual hybrid concert in 2020 due to the pandemic.

-In 2020, he was the cover start of Vogue Man Arabia.
+Al Sahir emphasized his commitment to innovation, stating he will not perform without introducing new material.
+This aligns with his legacy as a pioneer of Arabic music, blending classical and modern styles.